enjaku4/rabarber/README.md

 However, if a context class is renamed (e.g., `Project` becomes `Campaign`), an exception will be raised the next time Rabarber attempts to load roles for that class.
 This is to ensure you explicitly handle the migration, either by migrating existing roles to the new context or by cleaning up old data.

-To help with such scenarios during data migrations, Rabarber provides two helper methods available in migrations:
+To help with such scenarios, Rabarber provides two helper methods that can be called in migrations:

 - `migrate_authorization_context!(old_context, new_context)` - renames a context
 - `delete_authorization_context!(context)` – removes roles tied to a deleted context

+Please note that these are irreversible data migrations.

 ## When Unauthorized